jacobh926/jacobh926.github.io/_pages/about.md

   - /about.html
 ---

-My name is **Yixin (Elaine) Wan** and I am a final-year PhD candidate in Computer Science at UCLA.
-I am fortunate to be advised by Professor [**Kai-Wei Chang**](https://web.cs.ucla.edu/~kwchang/) and be a member of the [UCLANLP](https://web.cs.ucla.edu/~kwchang/members/) research group.
-My research focuses on building trustworthy multimodal understanding and generative models: specifically, I have worked on improving the controllability, fairness, and factuality in LLMs, MLLMs, and image generation models.
-I completed my B.S. in Applied Mathematics (double major in Economics) also at UCLA.
+My name is **Yutao (Jacob) He** and I am a first-year PhD student in Sociology at HKBU.
+I am fortunate to be advised by Professor [**Roger Patulny**](https://socweb.hkbu.edu.hk/people/academic-staff/patulny-roger.html/).
+My research focuses on AI Intimacy,loneliness and Aging: specifically, I have worked on improving the controllability, fairness, and factuality in LLMs, MLLMs, and image generation models.
+Before coming to HKBU, I completed my B.A. in Philosophy at UCLA.
 Go Bruins!

 I have joined **FAIR @Meta Superintelligence Labs** as a Research Scientist Intern in June 2026 in *Menlo Park, CA*, working on multi-task large-scale MLLM joint mid-training.
 Previously, I have interned at *Tencent Hunyuan*, *Amazon AGI*, and *Microsoft Research Asia (MSRA)*.